ipo-exe/zenith/principles.md

-# zenith

-# On General Principles
+# 📜 General Principles

-A set of universal laws to guide thoughtful, sustainable, and high-impact work.
+... to guide thoughtful, sustainable, and high-impact work.

----

-## 1. CALM
-**Conscious Allocation of Life and Momentum**
+## 1. CALM 🧘‍♂️⚖️ Conscious Allocation of Life and Momentum

-**Equation**

-Time = Life

-Discipline = Freedom

-**Explanation**
 Put life first.
 Work is a means.
 Life is the end.
 The purpose of work is to serve a fulfilling life — not to consume it.
 A meaningful life must be lived not only in the future, but in the present: through joy, fun, rest, sports, relationships, nature, and anything that brings meaning.
 Work must enable these things, not postpone them indefinitely.
 Structure time to protect life.
 Design a calendar that balance momentum with presence.
 Optimize processes not for productivity alone, but to make room for what truly matters — now and later.

+**Equation**
+Time = Life
+Discipline = Freedom

 **Implications**
 _Use time to prioritize life._